mel-project/melodeon-guide/src/9_deploying_covenants.md

 ## Testing covenants before deployment

-Both `melorun` and [the online playground](https://play.melodeon.org) support specifying the **spend environment**.
-This is a special, [YAML-formatted](https://en.wikipedia.org/wiki/YAML) document that allows you to specify a particular spending transaction without constructing every field of it manually --- see its spec TODO.
+Both `melorun` and [the online playground](https://play.melodeon.org) support specifying the **spend context**.
+This is a special, [YAML-formatted](https://en.wikipedia.org/wiki/YAML) document that allows you to specify a particular spending transaction without constructing every field of it manually --- see [its spec](https://github.com/themeliolabs/melorun/#spend-context).

 Here, we only care about the `ed25519_signers`, which is a mapping betwween an integer `n` and the _private_ key that signs the `n`th signature of the transaction.
 Put this in the spend environment: